dsa-spark/dsa-spark/hugo/content/about/_education.md

 #### _Rethinking the Alternative_

-Should the movement have a final goal?
-Mike Macnair argues for the maximum program.
+Should the workers' movement have a final goal?
+An arguement for the maximum program.

 \[[Online Text](http://weeklyworker.co.uk/worker/1053/thinking-the-alternative/)\]